petraartep/bookmark-manager/README.md

 As a user
 So I can change a bookmark in Bookmark Manager
 I want to update a bookmark

+As a user
+So that the bookmarks I save are useful
+I want to only save a valid URL

+As a user
+So that I can make interesting notes
+I want to add a Comment to a Bookmark
 ```

 ## Domain Model